“…anything that feels this good, comes with a price.”

 If forced to guess, I’d bet you’re shaking your head right now, open-mouthed, perhaps, with disbelief.
 This? …THIS—is the ‘big deal’ that brought you down?You dragged us through all that set-up for THIS?!!

-If I’d been a real boy—or even just a normal unreal boy—I’d have experienced a moment or two of resentful anxiety about discovery—and maybe punishment of some kind—then just found a way to…twist things around in my head and excuse myself on some technicality so I could keep right on going where I knew, deep inside, I needed—and wanted—to go.
+If I’d been a real boy—or even just a normal unreal boy—I’d have experienced a moment or two of resentful anxiety about discovery or punishment of some kind—then just found a way to…twist things around in my head and excuse myself on some technicality so I could keep right on going where I knew, deep inside, I needed—and wanted—to go.
 Right?
 My wife lived with a Catholic boyfriend in college for a while, who insisted she use birth control—because it was a sin for him to do so.
 If she was on the pill, he wasn’t sinning.
 (The sin of ‘fornication’ itself had evidently escaped his attention altogether.)
 That’s the sort of mental and moral gymnastic that normal church kids employ, isn’t it?
 Which is why there are still any normal church kids at all—much less so many of them!
 Right?
 What was my big f-ing problem?
 Religious guilt about jacking off as a teenager isn’t worth a single blog post, much less a series of them!
 For crying out loud, all the wasted time!
 I am shutting this stupid blog and never coming back!
 What a DWEEB!

 In a much earlier post, I evoked the image of a train wreck without any visible wreckage, remember?
 And this is where I start trying to show you how that works.
 Because all this wasn’t—and isn’t—remotely about mere religious guilt, or jacking off as a teenager.
 Those were just the proverbial ‘millionth snowflake,’ and I haven’t even started describing the ensuing avalanche.
 You don’t begin to guess yet how absurd—or destructive—this actually gets.

-But before I go further, remember that for me religion and God had never just been about how to sneak around the threat of hell.
+But before I go further, please also remember that, for me, religion and God had never just been about how to sneak around the threat of hell.
 As I lay there on my bed in mental and emotional agony, ‘hell’ never once crossed my mind.
 Nor did ‘punishment’—of any usual kind, at least.
 God was Gandalf to my Frodo, the ‘alternative parent’ who believed in me and my potential, and had far greater ambitions for me down the road than any of my actual parents or superiors seemed to.
-It was him I’d failed.
+It was Him I’d failed.
 His faith in me that I’d betrayed.
 And remember also that my whole innermost identity—from Eden Jail forward, if not earlier—had revolved around belief in myself as the Hobbit-ish anti-hero who could shrug off all sorts of indignities and disappointments on his way to both being and achieving something greater, failing all the usual tests in order to pass some more important and unusual one.
 And I’d just failed all of that as well.

 I hadn’t been caught doing something naughty at church here.
 I wasn’t worried about getting spanked for it—here or in hell.
 In my rather bent young mind, I’d just learned that I’d been failing—for years—at my own most sacred quest.
-What I feared losing—feared already lost, in fact, before I’d even had a chance to recognize the threat—was nothing less than my mentor’s favor, my true parent’s love, his faith in me and my potential, and any possible future as a ‘Hobbit’ who’d spent everything to ‘reach Mordor and save Middle Earth.’
+What I feared losing—feared already lost, in fact, before I’d even had a chance to recognize the threat—was nothing less than my mentor’s favor, my true parent’s love, his faith in me and my potential, and any possible future as the ‘hobbit’ who’d spent everything to ‘reach Mordor and save Middle Earth.’

 Just a tad grandiose?
 I’ll say it again: ‘adolescence.’
 Early adolescence—served up on the long and pretty twisted bed of developmental nails I’ve been describing here for months.